mvysny/dynatest/README.md

 for Intellij bugs.
 I'd much rather spend that energy elsewhere.

 Unfortunately, all other functional-style testing frameworks suck.

+## Comparison With JUnit

+Traditional JUnit/TestNG approach is to have a bunch of test classes with `@Test`-annotated methods.
+That's not bad per se, but it would seem as if the ultimate JUnit's goal was that the test collection must be *pre-known* - computable by static-analyzing class files alone, without running any test generator code whatsoever.
+With such approach, the possibilities to create tests dynamically (e.g. creating a reusable test suite) are severely limited.
+I believe this requirement is not only useless in modern programming, it also *reduces the possibilities* of how to structure test code and *promotes bad practices*:

+With JUnit:
+* You simply can't create a parametrized test suite class as a component, instantiating it with various parameters and running it as needed, with parameters supplied in the call site.
+* Annotations are weak - they don't have the full computative power of a proper imperative programming language; attempts to use annotations to express any non-trivial logic leads to annotation overuse and that leads to horrible constructs and [annotatiomania](http://annotatiomania.com/).
+* Reuse of test suites is only possible by the means of inheritance (having a base class with tests, and a bunch of classes extending that base class, parametrizing it with constructors).
+That leads to deep inheritance hierarchies, which typically lead to spaghetti code.
+  Reusing code as components typically leads to much better separated code with clear boundaries.
+* Even worse than inheritance, it is possible to "reuse" test suites by the means of interface mixins.
+That's a whole new level of inheritance hell.

+It's not just unicorns - DynaTest has disadvantages when compared to JUnit:

+* There is no clear distinction between the code that *creates* tests (calls the `test()` method to create a test), and the *testing* code itself (blocks inside of `test()` method).
+However, there is a ton of difference: those two code bases run at completely different time.
+Furthermore Kotlin allows to share variables freely between those two code bases, which may create a really dangerous code which fails in mysterious ways.
+  That's magic which must be removed.
+See [Issue #1](https://github.com/mvysny/dynatest/issues/1) for more details.
+* Weak IDE (Intellij) integration:
+  * "Rerun failed tests" always runs all tests
+  * You can't run just single test: in the test source file there is no "gutter green arrow" to run the test; also right-clicking the `test()` function in your test class does nothing.
+You can only run the whole suite :(
+  * It's impossible to re-run single test only from Intellij's Test Run window - right-clicking on the test name either doesn't offer such option, or you'll experience weird behavior like no tests being run at all, or all tests from test class will run etc.

+There's a [IDEA-169198](https://youtrack.jetbrains.com/issue/IDEA-169198) bug report for Intellij, please go there and vote to get it resolved.

 ## Comparison With KoTest